-I do not have a protection order against the abuser, and s/he has not been convicted of a felony or domestic violence misdemeanor.
+I do not have a protection order against the abuser, and s/he has not been convicted of a crime.
 Can s/he have a gun?

-Even if you do not have a protection order and the abuser was not convicted of a domestic violence misdemeanor of a felony, there are other conditions under which the abuser cannot get a concealed weapons permit and so it may still be illegal for the abuser to possess a firearm.
-In order to get a concealed weapons permit in Nebraska, the applicant must meet all these other requirements:
+Even if you do not have a protection order and the abuser was not convicted of a crime, there are other conditions under which the abuser cannot get a concealed weapons permit and so it may still be illegal for the abuser to have a firearm.
+In order to get a concealed weapons permit in Nebraska, the applicant must meet all of these requirements:

-- not be prohibited from purchasing or possessing a handgun according to federal law 18 USC § 922, which includes many terms, aside from the prohibition against a respondent in a protection order case from possessing a firearm;
+- not be prohibited from purchasing or possessing a handgun according to federal law 18 USC § 922;

 - not have been convicted of a felony under the laws of Nebraska or any other state;

-- within the past 10 years, not have been found to be a “mentally ill and dangerous person” under the Nebraska Mental Health Commitment Act or a similar law in another state;
+- within the past ten years, not have been found to be a “mentally ill and dangerous person” under the Nebraska Mental Health Commitment Act or a similar law in another state;

-- not be currently adjudged mentally incompetent by a court;
+- not be currently declared “mentally incompetent” by a court;

-- be a resident of this state for at least the past one hundred eighty days;
+- be a resident of this state for at least the past 180 days;

-- within the past 10 years, not have had a conviction of any Nebraska law relating to firearms, unlawful use of a weapon, or controlled substances (drugs) or of any similar laws of another state;
+- within the past ten years, not have had a conviction of any Nebraska law or of any similar laws of another state relating to firearms, unlawful use of a weapon, or unlawful drugs,;

 - not be on parole, probation, house arrest, or work release; and